astravant/digitalgarden/_notes/daily-notes.md

 - Aristotle opened his Metaphysics with the simple statement: "All men by nature desire to know."
 - If open access to and unlimited development of knowledge henceforth puts us all in clear danger of extinction, then common sense demands that we reexamine even these basic, long-held beliefs.
 - It is this further danger that we now fully face—the consequences of our truth-seeking.
 The truth that science seeks can certainly be considered a dangerous substitute for God if it is likely to lead to our extinction.
-- Thoreau also said that we will be "rich in proportion to the number of things which we can afford to let alone."
-We each seek to be happy, but it would seem worthwhile to question whether we need to take such a high risk of total destruction to gain yet more knowledge and yet more things; common sense says that there is a limit to our material needs—and that certain knowledge is too dangerous and is best forgone.
+- ==Thoreau also said that we will be "rich in proportion to the number of things which we can afford to let alone."
+We each seek to be happy, but it would seem worthwhile to question whether we need to take such a high risk of total destruction to gain yet more knowledge and yet more things; common sense says that there is a limit to our material needs—and that certain knowledge is too dangerous and is best forgone.==

-- What is [terraforming](https://en.wikipedia.org/wiki/Terraforming#:~:text=Terraforming%20or%20terraformation%20(literally%2C%20%22,habitable%20by%20Earth%2Dlike%20life.) = process of modifying the atmosphere, temperature, ecology, etc of a planet or moon to be similar to the earth, to make it inhabitable.
+- What is [terraforming](https://en.wikipedia.org/wiki/Terraforming_of_Mars)?
+Process of modifying the atmosphere, temperature, ecology, etc of a planet or moon to be similar to the earth, to make it inhabitable.

 ### Knowledge
 - think about knowledge and memory as a semantic tree or the internet